towre676-cloud/tau_crystal/README.md

 ### Ground-truth audit
 A reproducible, host-agnostic audit of the current default branch—what τ-Crystal guarantees today, where those guarantees stop, and how the canonical request ingress fits the proof story—is available under `docs/audits/`.
 It is written to be replayed verbatim on any Unix host with elan installed.

+## CI speed benchmarks (receipt-backed)
+Warm runs on unchanged mathlib are materially faster than cold runs.
+We publish medians and a cold/warm factor from attested NDJSON lines and receipts; see `docs/benchmarks/ci_speed.md` for the current table and recent receipt hashes.
+Trigger the matrix via “CI Bench” (workflow_dispatch) and download the artifacts if you want to compare against your own fork.